 When the new millennium hits, Vans has transformed from a skater shoe company to a major lifestyle brand and cultural force in one decade.
 In this era, as Vans solidifies its global appeal, its manufacturing moves entirely out of the US and into China and Vietnam.

-Read Also: Do Vans Run Big or Small
+Read Also: Do Vans Run Big or Small?

-Wrapping Up – Where Are Vans Made Today?
+Where Are Vans Made Today?

 Today, Vans products are manufactured worldwide, from Vietnam to Bulgaria, Turkey to Cambodia, from Serbia to the US.
 It was in just the past couple of years that Vans built its brand new global headquarters in Costa Mesa, CA, keeping the heart of the company in California.